 This particular blend of herbs is interesting.
 There is a number of different combinations for Herbes de Provençe; it was only in the 1970’s that “Herbes de Provençe” became commercially available.
 The introduction of lavender was specifically to suit the North American market.
 They use these herbe fresh in Provençe, and the include savoury, marjoram, rosemary, thyme, origanum and sometimes mint, all of which grow wild in the Mediterranean.
 (As I discovered when I lost myself walking down from Castillo de Bellver back to Palma when I was in Mallorca.
 But that’s another story.)

 Lavender Lady’s blend, McGregor Herbes de Provençe, doesn’t have the savoury or the mint, but it does include basil, parsley, fennel seeds and lavender blossom.

 It also makes a fabulous herb butter which works well on bread, potatoes and braai mielies (barbequed corn) – or anything else that goes well with a herb butter.

 Chicken, grilled with a Herbes de Provençe rub or basting is easy and delicious.
 Now I’m planning stews and hotpots with Herbes de Provençe when the weather gets cooler.
 Of course, this herb blend would make the perfect bouquet garni for classic French dishes such as Beef Bourguignon and Provençale inspired chicken.

 Those experiments will wait for the longer, cold evenings of winter which suddenly become a little more palatable.

 McGregor, South Africa

-- If this seems familiar, it’s because I’m doing two things:
+- If this post might seem familiar, it’s because I’m doing two things: